 Here are a few sms marketing best practices that you must follow for better engagement and results:

-SMS Campaign Time: Don't invade your customer’s sleep by sending texts too early in the morning or too late at night.
-Acceptable texting hours are generally 8 AM-8 PM.
+Don’t invade your customer’s sleep by sending texts too early in the morning or too late at night.
+Acceptable texting hours are generally 8 am-8 pm.